LivingProgram/ml-notes/index.md

 * Recall chain rule:

 $$\frac{\partial C}{\partial x}=\frac{\partial A}{\partial x}\cdot\frac{\partial B}{\partial A}\cdot\frac{\partial C}{\partial B}$$

-* Insert diagram of sample neural network, and understanding of what h denotes
-* Show how the chain rule helps to calculate partial derivative of error with respect to specific weight
-* Calculate the value of each partial derivative
-* Multiply them together to find the partial derivative you want and show what it is equal to

 * (insert this in detailed section of overview with math included) After calculating gradient, Update weight: